JENkt4k/sc-what-event-when/README.md

 ***"click"*** is probably the most commonly used event, but before we get to that, lets quickly go over the question "What would you use 'focus' for?"

-A good example for ***'focus*** *(or more appropriately **'blur'**)* would be a form where the user is expected to put in a required value first, or before the user moves out of an entry field like a text box.
+A good example for ***'focus'*** *(or more appropriately **'blur'**)* would be a form where the user is expected to put in a required value first, or before the user moves out of an entry field like a text box.
 "Password" and/or "Username" are good examples as when creating a new account or logging in these cannot be left blank.

 ```javascript
 //generic functions